7 Proven Haritaki Benefits, Dosage, Side Effects & How to Use It

 - Reduce excessive acidity and can help prevent stomach ulcers.

-- Considered a premier detoxifier and blood builder in Ayurveda.
+- Considered a premier detoxifier in Ayurveda.

 - Often used to treat mouth ulcers and gum disease.